Benefit Enrolment Process

 Complete Benefit Enrolment

 Soon after your start date, you will receive an email notification which provides instructions to navigate the myUCalgary Portal Self-Service Benefit Enrolment tool.
 You must complete the self-service benefits enrolment within 14 calendar days of your date of hire in a benefit eligible position.
+Benefit ID cards will be mailed to your home address within 4-6 weeks of your completed enrolment.
+Be sure your home address with the university is correct.
+Any eligible expenses incurred prior to receiving your ID card can be claimed for reimbursement once your account is set up.
 During the enrolment process, click on the links to explore all benefit information.

 Once you receive the Benefits Enrolment email from DoNotReply@ucalgary.ca, navigate to: MyUCalgary portal > All about me > My benefits > Benefit details > Benefits Enrolment.

 Watch for this email notification as it will be sent to your primary email account, which may either be your personal email account or your new University of Calgary email account.

 For assistance with your enrollment, refer to the Group Benefits Enrolment Reference Guide.

 You must enrol your spouse and all of your eligible dependents, allocate your Flexible Spending Account (FSA) Credits and designate your beneficiaries as required.
 Remember, if you have a spousal benefit plan, it is more advantageous to enrol in both plans so that coverage is coordinated.

 You can only waive health and dental coverage if you have benefits through another plan such as your spouse's plan.
 You will only be permitted back into the UCalgary plan if your spouse loses coverage and proof will be required within 31 days of loss of coverage.